Nsustain/nsustain.com/README.md

 you find a project that really touches your heart, something you find truly worthwhile.
-We'll try to make that process as smooth and enjoyable as possible, and for your information, we don't do anything sneaky.
+We'll try to make that process as smooth and enjoyable as possible, and - for your information - we don't do anything sneaky.
 We don't store suspicious cookies on your computer.
 In fact, we don't even store any of your